Sanctuary (Falling Skies): Part 2

-Mike decides that it's time for the 2nd Mass to leave the Sanctuary.
+Mike ultimately decides that it's time for the 2nd Mass. children to leave the Sanctuary.
 Hal realizes that Tessa knew about the plan the entire time, and she alerts her father and the rest of the men that the sacrificial kids are escaping.
-They run into the night with only an armed Mike and Hal to defend the group, while Hal takes Rick and leads the rest of the kids to safety.
-Before they leave, Mike tells Rick how much he loves him.
-Clayton comes behind Mike with a gun.
-In the forest, Hal hears a gunshot, implying that Clayton killed Mike.
+Mike was killed while he stayed behind to let the children and Hal escape the sanctuary.

-The next day, the 2nd Mass children wander into an unfamiliar area and break into an abandoned house.
-Ben believes he should move on ahead of the group, since he's not tired and can move faster.
+The next day, the 2nd Mass children take a break at an abandoned house.
+Ben believes he should move on ahead of the group since he's not tired and can move faster.
 Hal agrees with his younger brother and tells him to follow the highway, back to the school base camp.

-Tom and Dai spot Ben on the road, and Ben tells his father about what's going on.
+Tom spots Ben, and Ben tells his father about everything.

 The men from the Sanctuary have found Hal and children, and demand they give themselves up.
 Hal opens fire on the soldiers, while Lourdes leads the kids out the back.
 Pope defends Hal by shooting one of Clayton's men.
 He gets shot right before he notices Tom hiding among the trees.
-Tom walks up to the men and tells them that Porter is on the way.
-He offers himself as a hostage to spare the lives of the kids.
-He tells Hal to come out of the house, and they all become prisoners of Clayton's.
+Tom walks up to the men and offers himself as a hostage to spare the lives of the kids.
+He tells Hal and the kids to come out, and they all become prisoners of Clayton's.
 They are escorted back to the Sanctuary but Weaver and other 2nd Mass soldiers have arrived.
-Clayton's and his men give up, but Clayton, in an attempt to kill Hal, is shot by Tom.
+Clayton and his men give up.
+Clayton attempts to kill Hal but is shot by Tom.

-In the final scene, the 2nd Mass offer a military funeral for Mike, who sacrificed his own life to keep his son and the other children alive.
-Tom says a few words in honor of his slain friend, and Rick receives the folded American flag at the funeral.
-He tells Ben that its in mankind's nature to kill and that "we" would never do that, implying that Rick now identifies as part of the skitter race.
-He then turns to Ben and tells him that Ben should feel the same way.
+The 2nd Mass offers a military funeral for Mike, who sacrificed his own life to keep his son and the other children alive.
+Rick, who feels detached from his father, privately coerces Ben to abandon their humanity for the Skitters.